surendra-dire/Prometheus-Grafana/Readme.md

 **Exporters**

 Exporters are small applications that collect metrics from various third-party systems and expose them in a format Prometheus can scrape.
-They are essential for monitoring systems that do not natively support Prometheus (like Kubernetes, Etcd, Istio, NGINX, RabbitMQ, Grafana, etc.).
+They are essential for monitoring systems that do not natively support Prometheus (like Kubernetes, Etcd, Istio, NGINX, RabbitMQ, Grafana, PostgreSQL, etc.).
-Common exporters include the Node Exporter (for hardware metrics), the MySQL Exporter (for database metrics), and various other application-specific exporters.
+Common exporters include the Node Exporter (for os and hardware metrics - running on every node which exposes hardware and OS metrics over the HTTP protocol (End point -- > typically at http://<node-ip>:9100/metrics), the MySQL Exporter (for database metrics), and various other application-specific exporters.

 **Pushgateway**
 The Pushgateway is used to expose metrics from short-lived jobs or services (such as batch jobs, cron jobs, Lambda functions, etc.) that cannot be scraped directly by Prometheus because they terminate quickly and may not be available during Prometheus's scrape intervals.
 These jobs push their metrics to the Pushgateway, where the data is temporarily stored.
 Prometheus then pulls the metrics from the Pushgateway server.
 ![Alt text](/images-icons/pushgateway-2.jpeg)
-For monitoring these short-lived jobs, these jobs/targets must push their metrics to the Pushgateway (via Prometheus client library), which exposes them via an HTTP endpoint for Prometheus to scrape.
+For monitoring short-lived jobs, these jobs/targets must push their metrics to the Pushgateway (via Prometheus client library), which exposes them via an HTTP endpoint for Prometheus to scrape.
 The Prometheus.yml file must be configured to allow the Pushgateway to scrape the metrics.

 <pre style="color: orange;">
 scrape_configs: